 All ITECH M.Sc.
-Students are required to pay a semester fee, which is currently EUR 150.
-From the winter semester 2017/18 onwards, higher education institutions in Baden-Württemberg will be charging tuition fees for international students and for students taking up a second study program.
-International students who are not citizens of an EU/EEA country and who are taking up a consecutive Master's study programme, are required to pay tuition fees of EUR 1,500.00 per semester in addition to the general semester fees of the University of Stuttgart.
+Students are required to pay a semester fee, which is currently EUR 180.
+From the winter semester 2017/18 onwards, higher education institutions in Baden-Württemberg will be charging tuition fees for international students and for students taking up a second study programme.
+International students who are not citizens of an EU/EEA country and who are taking up a consecutive study programme, are required to pay tuition fees of EUR 1,500.00 per semester in addition to the general semester fees of the University of Stuttgart. here are no tuition fees for German and EU citizens attending the ITECH programme at the University of Stuttgart.
 For more information, please visit the tuition overview on the website of the University of Stuttgart.